nholtz/sanal-book/_build/fundamentals/boundary-conditions.md

 > If a displacement or relative displacement is freely allowed, the
 > corresponding force will be zero.

->**IMPORTANT:** If an external or internal force is constrained to b**
+>**IMPORTANT:** If an external or internal force is constrained to be
->zero, there must be a corresponding displacement that is exactly
+>zero (or, rarely, some other specific value), there must be a
->sufficient to ensure that constraint.
+>corresponding displacement that is exactly sufficient to ensure that
+>constraint.

 >**IMPORTANT:** At any point in a structure you cannot constrain both
 >*force* and *displacement*.
 If one is constrained, the principles of